jbferet/preprocs2/README.md

 # preprocS2

 The goal of preprocS2 is to provide a common framework for the preprocessing of Level-2A Sentinel-2 images.
 Sentinel-2 L2A images can be produced or obtained from various data hubs or atmospheric correction methods. `preprocS2` provides a unique function to read, crop, resample the original image directory, and write it as a raster stack.

 ## Installation

 The full functionality of `preprocS2` requires installation and parameterization of various package.
 An important package to install is [`sen2r`](https://sen2r.ranghetti.info/), as it allows to download Sentinel-2 images.

 Please refer to the `sen2r` installation guide if you want to access to atmospheric correction and Sentinel-2 download from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) or from the [Google Cloud Sentinel-2 bucket](Google Cloud https://cloud.google.com/storage/docs/public-datasets/sentinel-2).

 Then, after installing package `devtools`, you will install the package `preprocS2` with the following command line in R session:

 ```
 devtools::install_gitlab('jbferet/preprocS2')
 ```

+### Downgrade stars to 0.5.5

+The latest version of the `stars` package currently

 ## Example